visgl/deck.gl/docs/api-reference/geo-layers/h3-hexagon-layer.md

 * `'auto'`: The layer chooses the mode automatically.
 High-precision rendering is only used if an edge case is encountered in the data.
 * `true`: Always use high-precision rendering.
-* `false`: Always use low-precision rendering regardless of the resolution of the data.
+* `false`: Always use instanced rendering, regardless of the characteristics of the data.

 ##### `resolution` (number, optional)